actraiser2/codechallenge/README.md

 3. Create a pipeline based in Jenkins for CI/CD

-For running the application (**supposing that you have installed jdk 11 or later and maven in your laptop**)
+for running the application (**supposing that you have installed jdk 11 or later and maven in your laptop**)

 1. Clone the repository
 2. From the command prompt go to the root project